Chamanzar/SilenceMap/README.md

 ### And coding style tests

+## EEG preprocessing

+## MRI preprocessing and leadfield extraction

+## SilenceMap

-Two example files are included in this project, which show how to use and test the SilenceMap method: 1) "SilenceMap_with_baseline.m" which tests the SilenceMap method with hemispheric baseline, and 2) "SilenceMap_wo_baseline.m" which tests the SilenceMap method without hemispheric baseline.
-Each of these two codes generates, tests, and saves randomly simulated regions of silence.
+Two example files are included in this project, which show how to use and test the SilenceMap algorithm: 1) "SilenceMap_with_baseline.m" which tests the SilenceMap algorithm with hemispheric baseline, and 2) "SilenceMap_without_baseline.m" which tests the SilenceMap algorithm without hemispheric baseline.
+Each of these two codes generates, tests, and saves differetn simulated regions of silence, at random locations on in the brain model.
 All you need to do is to put the required files in a folder, i.e., "SilenceMap.m", "", and "", and simply run the following lines in MATLAB:

 ```
 cd /path-to-the-folder/